Lifestories and news

 ZOA works in Borno State:

 - Jere and Maiduguri Local Government Area (LGA)

 - Monguno Local Government Area (LGA)

-We target both IDPs and host communities who have fled to the outskirts of the city of Maiduguri (Jere/Maiduguri) or safe regional towns in the countryside (Monguno/Kukawa).
+We target both IDPs and host communities who have fled to the outskirts of the city of Maiduguri (Jere/Maiduguri) or safe regional towns in the countryside (Monguno/Maffa), and host community members.

 In Nigeria, ZOA is active in two sectors:

 What we do in Nigeria

 Our relief activities in Borno State started in December 2016.
 ZOA reaches out to the most vulnerable internally displaced as well as to the host population who shared the little they had with new arrivals.
 We provide lifesaving support like unconditional cash and WASH to victims of the violence between the military and organized armed groups like Boko Haram.

-Since 2017, ZOA provides monthly, unconditional cash to 30,000 people for up to seven months per year.
+In 2018, ZOA reached 34,487 people through monthly cash assistance projects.
 At least 80% of cash is spent on food.
 The selected households who were eligible for the cash distributions are the most vulnerable like female headed families, pregnant and lactating mothers and elderly households.
 They generally have no resources left and had to use negative coping strategies such as survival sex, begging, eating fewer meals per day and generating large debts with friends and family.
 As a result of ZOA’s intervention, malnutrition percentages dropped, people became more food secure and women and girls are less vulnerable to violence and sexual exploitation.
 Despite warnings for famine this worst-case scenario was prevented in the project areas.
 The cash was distributed through RedRose digital platform, an innovative system making use of e-cards and/or e-vouchers (bank cards) and biometric authentication.

 Water and sanitation in overcrowded IDP camps

 If necessary, ZOA responds quickly to cholera outbreaks in its target areas.
 Due to over-congestion in IDP camps, cholera spreads quickly during rainy season.
 The outbreak in 2018 was one of the worst since the start of the crisis.
 ZOA coordinated the response in Jere/Old Maiduguri area and distributed soap and dehydration/water tablets.
 ZOA staff chlorinates waterpoints and hold hygiene campaigns to prevent spreading of cholera.
 As a result, cholera was under control in ZOA’s target area.